joelnewcomer/eurokera/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.2.7 : Various tweaks and fixes, implemented new UI; a recommended update for all.
+* 2.2.9 : Fix issues when running on PHP 5.2